 Our program schedule is now completely virtual, and we offer events 3 times per week on a variety of platforms.
 View our full calendar of events!

 Tool libraries loan specialized tools for both experienced and inexperienced community members who are interested in repair, maintenance and building projects.
 Local tool libraries reduce the costs of improving and greening neighbourhoods, thereby transforming homes and community spaces into vibrant places that reflect a commitment to sustainability and environmental concern.
 Over 100 tool libraries have been established in North America since 1979.
 As a member of the Guelph Tool Library, members sign-out tools for both their home and community initiatives.
 Whether you are hanging a picture or renovating a community park, the Tool Library offers a range of equipment for your project as a low-cost, resource sharing and space-saving alternative to purchasing and owning tools.
-The Guelph Tool Library is a project of Transition Guelph, a local chapter in a global network of citizen groups working to build infrastructure for a sustainable economy beyond fossil fuels.
-Transition Guelph held its first public meeting in 2008.
-By 2009 Guelph, Ontario officially declared its status as a "Transition Town" and now hosts an annual, week-long Resilience Festival encompassing Earth Hour.
-The Guelph Tool Library officially opened its doors in August 2016.
+The Guelph Tool Library started as a project of Transition Guelph in 2016 and became an Incorporated Not-For-Profit Organization as of August 2019.
 It provides access to a collection of tools commonly used in community agriculture and do-it-yourself construction projects for an annual membership fee ($40.00).